In Conversation with Lin-Manuel Miranda

-I just want my writing to go towards something good.
-So I’m not here to review new music.
-I’m here to tell you what I love about it.
 I’m not here to look at someone’s songwriting from some critical standpoint.
-I’m here to admire it as a fan – plus I wrote too many of those kinds of essays in college.
+I’m here to admire it as a fan, plus I wrote too many of those kinds of essays in college.
 I’m not here to say pop music is better than hip-hop is better than showtunes is better than rock and roll.
 I’m not even here to define what rock and roll is.
 I’m not here for that.
 I’m here to tell you that I love all of it and I hope you’ll listen to it.
-I’m here to tell you that I think this person is a poetic genius and here is all the evidence as to why.
 I’m here to listen whole heartedly when or if you ever want to tell me what your music means to you.
 I’m here to tell you that these are the songs that keep inspiration and light and hope alive in my life.

-I’m not saying I’m never going to write another sad post again.
-Don’t hold that against me because I’m expressive and there will definitely be a lot of those, but I’ve found that for me, my sadness is many times born out of a need to be loved or wanting to give love or wishing love was more present in a place where it seems absent … I need to write from a place of love.
+I’m not saying I’m never going to write another sad post again because there will definitely plenty of those, but I’ve found that for me, my sadness is many times born out of a need to be loved or wanting to give love or wishing love was more present in a place where it seems absent … I need to write from a place of love.

 So that’s what I’m going to do.